KitchissippiRobotics/Gemini-3D-Printer/README.md

 12v in - fans in Hotend assembly / X Carriage / Electronics Assembly (keep under 2 amp) 5v  in - USB/ethernet/CPU power (USB equivalent draw) (keep under 1 amp)

+<h2>About the Developer</h2>

+"I am not a mechanical engineer, but I play one on the Internet" I have played many roles in my life, I am a software developer, an artist, an animator, a musician, a labourer, a technical analyst, a network engineer, an electronics engineer, an educator, a lover, a fighter.
+I am a jack of all trades, a traveller of life and today - I am a roboticist.
+I can be found on #reprap IRC as "novakane"